 homogenized dairy product

-Despite the roasting that American food receives nothing is as fundamentally revolting as Japanese fake milk.
+Despite the roasting that post-war surplus American food receives nothing is as fundamentally revolting as this.
+And it's everywhere.
 Why does this exist?

 DIYing